Last updated March 7, 2022.

 The Tipping Point: When Clutter Causes Stress

-There’s no doubt that clutter causes a lot of people stress and emotional pain.
+Based on recent evidence, clutter causes a lot of people stress and emotional pain:

-One survey found that one-third of respondents admitted that they avoided spending time at home so they didn’t have to deal with their mess.
-(5)
+- One survey found that one-third of respondents admitted that they avoided spending time at home so that they didn’t have to deal with their mess.

-Another found that 90% of Americans feel that clutter has a negative impact on their lives and work.
-(6)
+- Another survey found that 90% of respondents feel that clutter has a negative impact on their lives and work.

-It’s estimated that getting rid of clutter could reduce the time spent doing housework by a whopping 40%!
+- It’s estimated that getting rid of clutter could reduce the time spent doing housework by 40%!

-To paraphrase what organization expert Julie Morgenstern writes in her book Organizing from the Inside Out, if you can find what you need when you need it, are happy in your space, and don’t feel like your clutter is causing you stress, then you are sufficiently well organized.
+To paraphrase organization expert Julie Morgenstern in her book Organizing from the Inside Out, if you can find what you need when you need it, are happy in your space, and don’t feel like your clutter is causing you stress, then you are sufficiently well-organized.

 She believes that being organized is more about function than appearance.

-At work, if you can’t think when you sit down at your desk, if you waste hours looking for lost items, or if you aren’t as productive as you should be, clutter is controlling you.
+At work, if you can’t think when you sit down at your desk, if you waste time looking for lost items, or if you aren’t as productive as you would like to be, clutter may be controlling you.

 On the flip side, it’s possible to be too organized and rigid.